QKiw03/ManagerFile_Application/README.md

-# ManagerFile_Application
+# Note
-# This application was developed by me according to the requirements of the Operating System Principles subjec in my school.
+## This application was developed by me according to the requirements of the Operating System Principles subject in my school.